GitMirroring/gnuboot/site/news/translations.md

 When you send the translation, please specify what commit ID in `lbwww.git` it is up to date with.
 From then on, I will keep track of changes to the English website, which is what I work on.
 My native language is English.
-When the first translation is made available on libreboot.org, I will create a new page (in English only), and add notes to it whenever I make site changes, and show where these changes need to then be performed in translated versions of each page that I change.
+When the first translation is made available on libreboot.srht.site, I will create a new page (in English only), and add notes to it whenever I make site changes, and show where these changes need to then be performed in translated versions of each page that I change.

-How to translate libreboot.org
+How to translate libreboot.srht.site
 ==============================

 The documentation on <https://untitled.vimuser.org/> tells you how to handle